exploratory-io/book/faq.md

 ## I have very sensitive data.
 Where my data is stored ?

 Once you import your data into Exploratory it stays inside Exploratory Desktop's repository.
-If you are working with private and sensitive data we'd recommend you consider to subscribe Personal plan.
+If you are working with private and sensitive data we'd recommend you consider to subscribe Personal plan so that you can share your data and insights with others in a private mode.
 See [this page](https://exploratory.io/pricing) for more information.

 ## Can I change my username ?